-Day 4: Expand Your Defensible Space
+Day 4: Choose Fire Smart Landscaping to create Defensible Space

 Defensible space is essential to improve your home’s chance of surviving a wildfire.
 It’s the buffer you create between a building on your property and the grass, trees, shrubs or any wildland area that surround it.
 This space is needed to slow or stop the spread of wildfire and it protects your home from catching fire – either from direct flame contact or radiant heat.
 Defensible space is also important for the protection of the firefighters defending your home, and it's required by law!

 Creating an area of defensible space does not mean you need a ring of bare dirt around your home.
 It does not mean you need to remove all of the trees on your property.
 It does, however require some planning and upkeep.
 With proper planning, you can have both a beautiful drought resistant, low water landscape and a fire safe home.